vim-syntastic/syntastic/README.md

 CoffeeLint
 ==========

-CoffeeLint is a linter for CoffeeScript in it's infancy.
-The library is it it's infancy, so it only checks a few stylistic things.
-Suggestions for any additional checks are more than welcome.
+CoffeeLint is a linter for CoffeeScript.
+The library is it it's infancy, so it only checks a few stylistic aspects of the code.

 Checks
 ------